data-miner00/book/content/web-dev/setting-up-blog-with-nuxt-content.md

   - blog
   - tutorial
 directory: web-dev
-updatedAt: 2022-07-23T14:06:27.498Z
+updatedAt: 2022-08-14T07:17:38.233Z
 createdAt: 2021-10-08T13:33:30.485Z
 ---

 > Disclaimer: This article uses Nuxt version 2 and Nuxt Content version 1 for demostration.
 Newer versions of the technologies will have their own caveats.

-Having a **personal blog** is pretty much a standard and fundamental as a developer to _express themself_ and _sharing their knowledge_ to the world.
+Having a personal blog is very useful for developers to document topics that are meaningful and worth sharing.
 There are countless tools and technologies out there for anyone to create their own blog, whether by paid or free of charge.

 For developers like us, we might be interested to build our blog with technologies ourselves such as vanilla HTML, CSS and JavaScript, or even leverage the powerful frameworks out there such as [Next.js](https://nextjs.org/) and [Gatsby.js](https://www.gatsbyjs.com/) to quickly kickstart the development that scales very well.